washrafayoub/easy-web-app/README.md

 Create web applications easily and reduce complexity.

 **No GUI programming required!** The **Web GUI is defined by JSON files**, static or served via REST service.
-Create your complex and full featured web GUIs just by JSON configuration.
-So you focus on programming business logic REST services.
+Create your complex and full featured web GUIs just by configuration.
+You focus on programming business logic (REST services).

 This [Node.js API package](https://www.npmjs.com/package/easy-web-app)
 includes the [rest-web-gui](https://github.com/ma-ha/rest-web-ui) framework and make its usage comfortable and easy.